 The largest gathering of the Filipino community in BC, Philippine Days is a two-day festival that takes place in June at Waterfront Park in North Vancouver.

-Each year the event includes live entertainment and close to 70 food, merchandise and community services vendors.
+In years when it does happen, the event includes live entertainment and close to 70 food, merchandise and community services vendors.
+Admission is free.

 About Philippine Days

-Philippine Days is a fairly simple festival – not at all fancy – but interesting, especially for folk with Filipino connections.
-Expect to see lots of businesses and other types of vendor booths.
+Philippine Days is a fairly simple festival, but interesting, especially for folk with Filipino connections.
+Expect to see lots of businesses and other types of vendor and information booths.

 The festival venue, Waterfront Park, is an ocean-side park just a 5-minute walk west of Lonsdale Quay in North Vancouver.